-Both criminal protective orders (CPO) and emergency protective orders (EPO) are issued by a judge or magistrate of the Orange County court.
-Typically they are made at the request of law enforcement or the District Attorney.
+Both a criminal protective order (CPO) and an emergency protective order (EPO) is issued by a judge or magistrate of the Orange County court.
+Domestic violence lawyers know that these orders are typically they are made at the request of law enforcement or the District Attorney.
 Criminal protective orders and emergency protective orders are authorized by Penal Code section 136.2.

 Emergency Protective Order (EPO)